 After much deliberation the name ‘Take Heart’ was agreed upon.
 A venue and date for the first meeting was set, and work began.
 The content of the meeting was formalized, and the initial application for charitable status submitted.
 The public launch on 6 March 1991 was a great success with over sixty people attending.
 Nine months of work had come together successfully and Take Heart was born.

 Further advertising took place, as did fundraising, to enable us to develop a library service.
 A 24hr ‘listening ear’ service was set up, manned by Chris, our counsellor.
 This proved an invaluable service in those early years.

-24 years on, ‘Take Heart’ has grown to over 800 members and now attracts 60-90 members to the monthly meetings, which are now held in the Eastwood Community Centre.
+Over a quarter of a century on, ‘Take Heart’ has grown to over 850 members and now attracts 60-90 members to the monthly meetings, which are now held in the Eastwood Community Centre.

 New members are encouraged to come along and introduce themselves.
 They will be given a very warm welcome.

 … Take Heart was started by volunteers and patients in Southend on Sea, Essex.
 It’s primary focus being to help those who are suffering from heart related health conditions and the aftermath of heart attacks, heart bypass surgery or angina.

 … involved from patients, to their families and carers.
 Take Heart was formed as a support network, caring for those who care.
 Members can be contacted by anyone needing help to come to terms with their health problems and their related anxieties.